-The centre of Edinburgh has many narrow and one-way streets, and a limited number of parking spaces.
+The centre of Edinburgh is comprised of many narrow and one-way streets and offers a limited number of parking spaces.
 Renting a car is only the best option if you plan to leave the capital, perhaps to visit the Scottish countryside.

 Only one tramline, connecting the airport to the city centre, is currently active in Edinburgh.

 Taxis can easily be hailed in the streets (they can be identified by their black colour and yellow ‘taxi' sign), or in areas reserved for them.
-They are a reliable way to get around the city, but more expensive than public transport (daytime fares are around 6-7 GBP for a three-kilometre fare in the city centre with a premium of 30 to 50% at night time).
+They are a reliable way to get around the city, but more expensive than public transport (daytime fares are around GBP 6-7 for a three-kilometre fare in the city centre with a premium of 30 to 50% at night).

 The above exchange rate is given for information because is variable.